xeokit/sdk/README.md

 ## Quick Start

+### Spinning Textured Box

 Let's make a simple application using xeokit - a spinning, textured box.

 First import the npm modules we need from the SDK: